mongodb/specifications/source/auth/auth.md

     performed after SRV record resolution, if applicable.
 This property is only required for drivers that support the [Human Authentication Flow](#human-authentication-flow).

-#### Built-in Provider Integrations
+#### Built-in OIDC Environment Integrations

-Drivers MUST support all of the following built-in OIDC providers.
+Drivers MUST support all of the following built-in OIDC application environment integrations.

-####### AWS
+####### Kubernetes

-The AWS provider is enabled by setting auth mechanism property `PROVIDER_NAME:aws`.
+The Kubernetes integration is enabled by setting auth mechanism property `OIDC_ENV:k8s`.

 If enabled, drivers MUST read the file path from environment variable `AWS_WEB_IDENTITY_TOKEN_FILE` and then read the OIDC access token from that file.
 The driver MUST use the contents of that file as value in the `jwt` field of the `saslStart` payload.

+> \[!NOTE\]
+>
+> The Kubernetes integration currently only supports the AWS-hosted EKS Kubernetes environment.
+Drivers MUST document
+> that the "k8s" integration currently only supports AWS EKS, but will support more Kubernetes environments in the
+> future.

-Drivers MAY implement the AWS provider so that it conforms to the function signature of the [OIDC Callback](#oidc-callback) to prevent having to re-implement the AWS provider logic in the OIDC prose tests.
+Drivers MAY implement the Kubernetes integration so that it conforms to the function signature of the [OIDC Callback](#oidc-callback) to prevent having to re-implement the Kubernetes integration logic in the OIDC prose tests.

 #### OIDC Callback